 ^^ Back to top

-- progressive problems with balance and mobility
+- problems with balance and mobility, including frequent falls

 - changes in behaviour, such as irritability or apathy (lack of interest)

-- increasing difficulties with speaking and swallowing (dysphagia)
+- difficulty swallowing (dysphagia)

 Read more about how PSP is diagnosed.